-The reason why your affiliate program may not be working as intended, is because of incorrect setup and/or testing parameters.
+The reason why your affiliate program may not be working as intended, is almost always because of incorrect setup and/or testing parameters.

 Quick Troubleshooting Tips

 - A good clean test was not carried out, allowing the proper cookies to be set

 - You were already logged in as DAP admin, and did not log in correctly as your new buyer